francisrstokes/16bitjs/README.md

 - A small [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) which simulates a basic computer architecture: A memory space, stack, and CPU with 4 general purpose registers and a fetch-decode-execute cycle
 - A compiler for the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language directly to the binary executable format

 The virtual machine can run in two modes: run (default) and step.
-Run mode simply runs the entire program in sucession.
+Run mode simply run` the entire program in sucession.
 Step mode runs the program in a debug environment, pausing before executing each instruction and displaying the entire state of the machine.

 ## Running the VM
 ### Running the assembler